Do you want to become a copy editor? You can do it even if you don’t have a lot of experience in the field.

 To get a position higher in the organizational structure, you will need to add more skills to your repertoire.
 These include business skills, like management, accounting, legal, project management, forecasting, analytics, sales, marketing, etc.

 I’m sure that reading this guide gave you at least a few valuable ideas on how to start your career as a copy editor.
 As you can see, it’s not as difficult as you might have expected.
-All you need is a passion for language, books, worldly affairs, and of course, attention to detail.
+All you need is a passion for the English language, books, worldly affairs, and, of course, attention to detail.